Horizon-Private-Server/horizon-wiki/up-your-arsenal/CMODS.md

 - No Dead Shooting - Players are no longer able to shoot and damage other players after they reach 0 HP.
 - No Kill Stealing - The player who causes an opposing player to reach 0 HP, will get the credit for the kill even if a teammate shoots the player again before the opponent hits the ground.
 - Fix Weapon Shot Lag - Shots are much more likely to "count" on the screen of the shooting player.
-- No Flux Niking - FLux rifle shots are much less likely to "nik" (deal 20 damage instead of the full 87 [or 100 for V2s]).
-- No Flux Wall Sniping - Flux rifle shots will not count as often if the shooting player is hanging on a ledge.
 - Persistent Weapon Ordering - In lobbies where 3 or fewer weapons are enabled, the weapons will remain in the same order when the player respawns.